Eating Disorders Intensive Outpatient Programs (IOP)

 Q. DURATION OF TREATMENT

-- It is our experience that most patients obtain maximum benefit at this level of care for a minimum stay of 5-8 weeks.
-A step-down to one of our weekly outpatient groups may then recommended, as well as continued individual nutrition and/or psychotherapy here or elsewhere.
+- It is our experience that most patients obtain maximum benefit at this level of care for a minimum stay of 6-8 weeks.
+A step-down to one of our weekly outpatient groups (or an alternative treatment group) may then be recommended, as well as continued individual nutrition and/or psychotherapy here or elsewhere.

 Q. PAYMENT OF FEES